|

 you can gain more information on the national parks and nature reserves which

-are your destinations and on the fauna and flora you can expect to see.
+are your destinations, and on the fauna and flora you can expect to see.
 We list

 the websites for the best-place-to-see destinations in the fact sheets for each

-Regional Express and the Qantas group.
+Air services to national and regional gateways are provided by various carriers including Virgin Blue, Tiger Airways, Regional Express and the Qantas group.
 Viewing kangaroos and their kindThe best place to see each species or

 subspecies of kangaroos and their kind has been selected to maximise the